Bill Sutton (New Zealand politician): Political career

+Life after politics

-In 1969 Sutton completed a PhD in biochemistry at Massey University, and worked as a research scientist from 1969 to 1984.
-After retiring from politics he worked as a senior policy analyst from 1996 to 2007.
+After retiring from politics, Sutton worked as a senior policy analyst from 1996 to 2007.

-He now lives in Napier and is a published poet. appearing in Takahe, Poetry New Zealand, Jaam, and other literary magazines.
-His second published poetry collection Billy Button - A Life (HB Poetry Press, 2016) included a brief autobiographical summary.
+In retirement, he lived in Napier and became a published poet, his work appearing in Takahe, Poetry New Zealand, JAAM, broadsheet and other literary magazines.
+His first book Jabberwocky appeared from Steele Roberts.
+His second published poetry collection Billy Button – A Life (HB Poetry Press, 2016) included a brief autobiographical summary.
+His final collection was Cloudscapes published in 2022.

+Sutton also organised a national poetry conference in Havelock North in 2013 and two East-West Poetry Fests in Palmerston North in 2016 and 2018 and encouraged many poets he met.
+He was secretary-treasurer for Hawke's Bay Live Poets for a number of years and organised poetry readings.

+Sutton died in Napier on 6 December 2025, at the age of 81.